Advice from HPAA members on what to do before losing access to HP internal systems...

 (If you don't have copies, call HP HR Operations at 1-800-890-3100.
 When prompted say "HR Operations."
 Request your entire HR file.)

-Training History.
+Training history.
 Print out the list of courses that you have taken

-through the company – for your files and to help with your resume.
+such as SkillSoft – for your files and to help with your resume.

 Corporate travel sites.
 If you have an account on a corporate travel site -- such as Carlson